fcomartin94/feedgoogleshopping-prestashop/README.md

 ## Why this project

-The other three projects in this portfolio (Mythic Books, Brew & Co., Volt & Circuit) are about building and auditing stores — configuring platforms, fixing SEO issues, managing catalogs.
+The other projects in this portfolio (Mythic Books, Brew & Co., Volt & Circuit) are about building and auditing stores — configuring platforms, fixing SEO issues, managing catalogs.
 This project is different on purpose: it demonstrates writing actual PrestaShop module code (hooks, controllers, the module lifecycle), which is what separates "store operator" from "platform developer" in a client's eyes.